-International Quality Investments Holdings (IQI)’s Chief Economist, Shan Saeed, said the deal spread positive message to global investors about Malaysia’s economic and financial stability and strong confidence in the government.
+International Quality Investments Holdings (IQI)’s Chief Economist, Shan Saeed, said the deal spread a positive message to global investors for investment about Malaysia’s economic and financial stability and strong confidence in the government.

 “Prime Minister Datuk Seri Najib Tun Razak has shown remarkable diplomatic and economic brinkmanship by getting the second biggest investment after China in less than five months, thus putting the government on a strong footing.

 “This investment will bolster the government’s balance sheet and bring about stability in the ringgit going forward,” he told Bernama.